coffee-and-whiskers/smubiadatathon-data-cereal/README.md

 For more information on the technical details, refer to the documentation.

 ## Setup Instructions
+Make sure you have Python 3.10.X installed before proceeding.

 ### 1. Create a Virtual Environment
 Run the following command to create and activate a virtual environment: